Saaim10/sentiment_analysis/README.md

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request to contribute to the project.

-Contact
-For any questions or suggestions, feel free to contact the project maintainer:

 Name: Saaim Asad
 Email: saaimasad89@gmail.com